Big divisions loom over fossil fuels as COP28 talks head into final phase | Headlines

 A coalition of more than 80 countries including the United States, the European Union and small island nations are pushing for an agreement at COP28 that includes language to “phase out” fossil fuels, the main source of greenhouse gas emissions that scientists blame for global warming.
 They are coming up against tough opposition led by the oil producer group OPEC and its allies.

-China's top climate envoy, Xie Zhenhua, said on Saturday that a COP28 deal can only be considered a success if it includes an agreement on fossil fuels – though he did not say whether Beijing would back a "phase out" deal.
+China’s top climate envoy, Xie Zhenhua, on Saturday said a COP28 deal can only be considered a success if it includes an agreement on fossil fuels – though he did not say whether Beijing would back a “phase-out” deal.
 "The positions on the issue are currently very antagonistic, and China is trying to find a solution that is acceptable to all parties and can solve the problems," he said, describing COP28 as the hardest climate summit of his career.

+U.S. Special Climate Envoy John Kerry met with Xie at the China delegation offices for 45 minutes on Sunday.
+Kerry did not say what the pair discussed.
 A draft text published on Sunday proposed that next year's COP29 climate summit be hosted by Azerbaijan between Nov.
 11 and Nov.
 22. The text will need to be adopted by the summit before it becomes official.
-SLEW OF COMMITMENTS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)